 - If you could imagine any of the subjects speaking, what do you think they would say?

 Every prisoner of preventive detention is allowed to receive and send one letter or card per month.
 Envelopes must not be lined.
 Only one stamp can be added.
-The letters can have no more than 2 pages with 15 lines each, must be written with ink and clearly readable.
+The letters can have no more than 2 pages with 15 lines each, must be written with ink and be clearly readable.
 Letters to prisoners who are not here anymore will not be forwarded.
-Letters which do not meet the instructions will neither be sent nor handed over.
+Letters that do not meet the instructions will neither be sent nor handed over.

 Source: The Center for Holocaust and Genocide Studies, University of Minnesota